pascme05/BaseNILM/README.md

 | [7]      | 2021 | CNN   | 95.8% | -        | -       |
 | BaseNILM | 2023 | CNN   | 94.7% | 56.85    | 7.52    |

+# Benchmark
+In this section benchmarking results are presented.
+The aim is to compare different datasets and regression algorithms using multiple accuracy metrics providing a baseline system for other researchers.
+In detail, the results have been obtained using 10-fold cross validation.
+The simulation setups can be found under \setup\benchmark and details of the parameters and models in the documentation und \docu.

+## AMPds2

+## REDD

 # Development
 As failure and mistakes are inextricably linked to human nature, the toolkit is obviously not perfect, thus suggestions